 When your shower curtain liner has become mired in mold and mildew, replacing it is sometimes easier than cleaning it.
 But if you keep an eye out for early signs of these unsightly intruders, you can keep the curtain looking good longer.
 When you spot the first bit of buildup, trim the bottom of the curtain with scissors to keep grime from encroaching any further.

 Few can resist the warmth and fragrance of garments fresh out of the dryer, but that experience becomes somewhat less appealing when you think about all the energy it takes to machine dry.
-A homemade rope clothesline dries just as well, and using one will not only save you money on your electric bill, but it can also lengthen the life of your threads.
+A clothesline or drying rack works just as well, and using one will not only save you money on your electric bill, but it can also lengthen the life of your threads.

 Before you turn up the dial on the air conditioner—and pay the price later—consider installing a ceiling fan.
 A fan not only allows for greater comfort and energy savings in the hot summer months, but if you go the extra mile of switching it to run clockwise when the weather gets cold, the fan can help warm up the room come winter.